Funeral Held For 2-Year-Old Boy Who Fell Into Borehole In Spain

 Civil Guard officers found Julen's lifeless body at about 1:25 a.m. local time on Saturday, El Pais reported.
 The newspaper said he was covered with a layer of soil at the bottom of the shaft, which rescuers believe "was most likely dislodged as he fell down the borehole."

 "But how did such a large layer of earth — which could not even be removed by a sand absorption truck — fall on top of Julen?
 Did Julen pull down this earth himself during his freefall?"
-El Pais asked, adding that questions will be raised by a Spanish court that has opened an investigation into the boy's death.
+El País asked, adding that questions will be raised by a Spanish court that has opened an investigation into the boy's death.

-El Pais reported that forensic experts performed an autopsy on Saturday and that "sources close to the investigation say that the child had multiple bruises on his body, suggesting he likely died from the impact of the fall."
+El País reported that forensic experts performed an autopsy on Saturday and that "sources close to the investigation say that the child had multiple bruises on his body, suggesting he likely died from the impact of the fall."

 In 2017, according to the newspaper, the Rosellós' 3-year-old son, Oliver, died of cardiac arrest during a family walk on the beach.